 • Value (10%).
 Whether the performance matches the price, and whether there's a smarter alternative.

 I also explain why something scored the way it did.
-A high score should be readable as a decision, not a mystery number.
+A high score should read like a clear decision, not a mystery number.

 Your Dream Coffee is a business, but editorial integrity is not for sale.